 Drawing is the cornerstone of painting and the foundation of an artist’s training.
-At the studios we place great emphasis on drawing.
+At the studios, we place great emphasis on drawing as an essential part of every artist’s formal training.

 Those who have completed the Foundation Course will continue to develop their draughting technique in our specialist Cast Drawing Studio.